jcayers20/mkdocs-autoapi/docs/index.md

 pip install mkdocs-autoapi
 ```

-Extras are provided to support installation of `mkdocstrings``s Python handler:
+Extras are provided to support installation of `mkdocstrings` handlers:

 ```bash
 pip install mkdocs-autoapi[python] # new Python handler